Babina, Uttar Pradesh: Etymology

-It is said that Babina is an acronym for "British Army Base in North Asia".
+It is said that Babina is an anacronym originating from "British Army Base in North Asia".
 While this has been endorsed by the Cantonment Board of Babina, it appears to be a backronym that has been endorsed without due verification.
-Contrary to what the alleged anacronym suggests, the cantonment at Babina had no association with the British Raj, and was opened in 1959, 12 years after the British left India.
+Contrary to what the alleged anacronym suggests, the cantonment at Babina had no association with the British Raj and was opened in 1959, 12 years after the British left India.
 Furthermore, India is considered to be a part of South Asia, not North Asia as the acronym suggests.
-This suggests that the popular anacronym is very likely a modern invention and is not based on factual evidence.
+This suggests that the popular anacronym is very likely a modern invention.

 Indian Army

 Jhansi district is the headquarters of the 31st Indian Armoured Division, stationed at Jhansi-Babina.
 It is an armored division which has equipment like M3 Lee [Historian] and M4 Sherman tanks [Historian].
-There has been a joint exercise from 1 to 30 Mar 2012 with the Singaporean Army at Jhansi witnessed by the President of India, Pratibha Patil.
+There was a joint exercise in 2012 with the Singaporean Army at Jhansi witnessed by the President of India, Pratibha Patil.
+In 2019 the Indian army held a joint exercise with the Russian army at Babina Battlefield, involving T-90, 'Arjun', and T-72 tanks.